mathjax/MathJax-docs/web/errors.rst

      }
    }

-to have jsut ``Error!`` show up as the error message, with the actual error message stored in the ``title`` attribute of the ``merror`` node so that a tooltip will pop up when you hover over the error message.
+to have just ``Error!`` show up as the error message, with the actual error message stored in the ``title`` attribute of the ``merror`` node so that a tooltip will pop up when you hover over the error message.